Special Topics: Evolutionary Trees (BIOL410). Coming soon

 Teaching resources for General Botany

 I am developing an in-class activity to simulate the process of the description of a new species in a gamification environment.
 The activity is still under development and I will upload the resources here once it is ready, but you are free to contact me if you want to know more.
-I will be presenting this simulation at the XIX IBC (Shenzhen, 2017) during the symposium T06-4 (Prescriptions for overcoming plant blindness).
+I presented it at the XIX IBC (Shenzhen, 2017) during the symposium T06-4 (Prescriptions for overcoming plant blindness).